The Inward Investment and International Taxation Review: Japan

 Assets and liabilities in non-tax-qualified mergers or demergers are transferred at fair market value.
 In tax-qualified mergers or demergers, however, assets and liabilities are transferred at book value.
 This means that capital gains or losses arising from transfers in tax-qualified mergers or demergers may be deferred at both the merged corporation level and the level of its shareholders.
 Notwithstanding this, tax-qualified mergers or demergers may not always offer the most favourable tax treatment to taxpayers where unrealised losses are deferred.
 However, taxpayers wishing to avoid requirements in respect of tax-qualified mergers or demergers can easily do so by paying consideration in forms other than shares.
 In this sense, Japanese tax law does not prevent consolidation between an acquired business and an existing local business, although mergers and demergers between Japanese corporations and foreign corporations are not permitted under the Companies Act, as stated above.
 Ultimately, the most suitable type of merger or demerger depends on the relevant situation.

 Foreign corporations wishing to exit the Japanese market commonly do so by selling the shares in their Japanese subsidiaries.
-Capital gains arising from such sales are taxable under the CTA as long as the foreign corporation holds more than 25 per cent of shares in the Japanese subsidiary and sells more than 5 per cent of shares therein in the said financial year, etc. As a result, foreign corporations are required to file tax returns with the applicable tax office within two months following the end of their financial year.
+Capital gains arising from such sales are taxable under the CTA provided that the foreign corporation holds more than 25 per cent of shares in the Japanese subsidiary and sells more than 5 per cent of shares therein in the said financial year, etc. As a result, foreign corporations are required to file tax returns with the applicable tax office within two months following the end of their financial year.

 Anti-avoidance and other relevant legislation